 The National Trans Visibility March began as a conversation.
 After hard work, dedication, and community support; the first National Trans Visibility March took place on September 28th, 2019.
 Over 5,300 people were in attendance and over 25,000 people tuned in virtually to support the efforts of the March.
 This historic moment led to the dedication of September 28th as Trans Visibility Day in Washington D.C.

 Since then, NTVM has continued to push boundaries and create space for TG/GNC people all across the nation.
-This year, we are focused on being visible in the polls.
-We are encouraging all TG/GNC people and allies to register to vote and vote for visibility this November!
+This year, we return to our on-the-ground marches and will take to the streets of Orlando, FL on March 31st.

 National Trans March Policy